aoliviero7/wordcount-mpi/README.md

 ## Sequential Solution

-Inside the ***wordcount-mpi*** directory there is a file called **sequenziale.c** that allows you to run the same algorithm implemented in the described solution, but without all those features that generate overhead such as: the byte count of each file, the calculation of which portion of the files to analyze, the grouping of information by the master and in general all communication.
+Inside the ***wordcount-mpi*** directory there is a file called ***sequential.c*** that allows you to run the same algorithm implemented in the described solution, but without all those features that generate overhead such as: the byte count of each file, the calculation of which portion of the files to analyze, the grouping of information by the master and in general all communication.
+The file that will be generated is called ***ResultSequential.csv***
 This is to be able to compare the results obtained more correctly.